Migrating from Stripe Tokens to Payment Methods

 Use createPaymentMethod instead of createToken.
 This will return an object with a paymentMethod property instead of token, with almost the same properties.
 The primary difference is that while token contains a token, payment methods have an id.

-When attaching a card to a Patient with our /cards endpoint, you should be able to send the stripe_id: paymentMethod.id instead of the stripe_token: token.token and expect the same response.
+When attaching a card to a Patient using our /payment_methods endpoint, you should be able to send the stripe_id: paymentMethod.id instead of the stripe_token: token.token.

 // Stripe Production Public Key: 'pk_live_ImPWqYGkbMfjwg22MiAmB6u4'